junxit/us-congress-bills-114/bill.md

   >       - **(II)** to ensure compliance with all applicable standards and protocols established by the Council; and
   >       - **(III)** to ensure that regional observations are integrated into the System on a sustained basis;
   >     - **(vi)** identify gaps in observation coverage or needs for capital improvements of both Federal assets and non-Federal assets;
-  >     - **(vii)** subject to the availability of appropriations, establish through one or more participating Federal agencies, in consultation with the System advisory committee established under subsection (d), a competitive matching grant or other programs—
+  >     - **(vii)** subject to the availability of appropriations, establish through 1 or more participating Federal agencies, in consultation with the System advisory committee established under subsection (d), a competitive matching grant or other programs—
   >       - **(I)** to promote intramural and extramural research and development of new, innovative, and emerging observation technologies including testing and field trials; and
   >       - **(II)** to facilitate the migration of new, innovative, and emerging scientific and technological advances from research and development to operational deployment;
   >     - **(viii)** periodically—